omondiEric/whereYouArt/design-checkin-3-4.md

 When visitors put on the glasses, they will interact with an interface that will guide them through finding the particular piece that they are looking for.
 This can be done by searching using dates, name of installation, where the piece was in the museum etc. Once found, users will be able to look around and see a gallery, for example, that is the way it was during the dates specified.

 #### Task 2: Learn more information on installations
 The glasses will also allow users to use them in a "more information mode" setting.
 The glasses will then automatically display more information about installations (as users look at them), as an extension of what is written on the plaque.
-Users will also have an option to save the infomation they see by uploading it to external storage spaces, if they are interested.
+Users will also have an option to save the information they see by uploading it to external storage spaces, if they are interested.

 #### Task 3: Explore WCMA spaces
 Based on what the users search for, they will receive recommendations on which galleries to visit, that contain a similar style of art.
 Users will also have an option to use the glasses in "Explore" mode, and the glasses will guide them through the museum in the same way a member of staff would.

-#### Taske 4:
+#### Task 4:

 ### Design 2:

-Main Idea:
+#### Main Idea:
+The main idea of this design is to enhance a visitor's experience by allowing them access to more information than is physically present without requiring them to carry any additional pieces of technology.

 ![Second sketch](/img/sketch2.jpg)

-Task 1:
+#### Task 1: Learn more information on installations

-Task 2:
+#### Task 2: Revisit past galleries

-Task 3:
+#### Task 3: Explore WCMA spaces

-Taske 4:
+#### Task 4: Learn about WCMA's history

 ## Design 3: Smart Watch \